jtappi/daily-tracker-v2/README.md

 Add up to three prefill values during search in the dropdown.
 Only 1 on mobile maybe? if authenticated, change the back to login button to logout Add the back button to the analyze page.  rename that and the other back button to the same name and use the logic form script.js
+Fix the logout func.  it doesn't work as expected

 # My Node.js Project